 - Two clear glass vases (these square vases work especially well as bookends and can be found at IKEA for a very reasonable price)

 - Decorative paper (this is burlap paper from the scrapbooking section at the craft store)

-- Glue or decoupage medium (like Mod Podge)
+- Glue or decoupage medium (such as Mod Podge)

 - Small paintbrush or foam brush

-- Vase filler like small pebbles or sand (optional, depending on how heavy your vases are)
+- Vase filler such as small pebbles or sand (optional, depending on how heavy your vases are)

 03 of 08